deanwampler/spark-scala-tutorial/tutorial/README.md

 [dean.wampler@typesafe.com](mailto:dean.wampler@typesafe.com)
 [@deanwampler](https://twitter.com/deanwampler)

-This workshop demonstrates how to write and run [Apache Spark](http://spark.apache.org) *Big Data* applications within a special, extended version of the Hortonworks Sandbox, version 2.1.
-This version was extended by Hortonworks and Typesafe to add the [Spark 1.1](https://spark.apache.org) distribution and the [Typesafe Reactive Platform](https://typesafe.com/platform/getstarted), including an *Activator* template called [Spark Workshop](https://typesafe.com/activator/template/spark-workshop).
-You are reading the introduction to this workshop.
+This workshop demonstrates how to write and run [Apache Spark](http://spark.apache.org) *Big Data* applications.
+You can run the examples and exercises locally on a workstation, on Hadoop (which could also be on your workstation), or both.

+If you are most interested in using Spark with Hadoop, the Hadoop vendors have preconfigured, virtual machine "sandboxes" with Spark included.
+See their websites for information.

 For more advanced Spark training and services from Typesafe, please visit [typesafe.com/reactive-big-data](http://www.typesafe.com/platform/reactive-big-data/spark).

 ## Introduction: What Is Spark?

+Let's start with an overview of Spark, then discuss how to setup and use this workshop.

 [Apache Spark](http://spark.apache.org) is a distributed computing system written in Scala for distributed data programming.

 Spark includes support for event stream processing, as well as more traditional batch-mode applications.
 There is a [SparkSQL](http://spark.apache.org/docs/latest/sql-programming-guide.html) module for working with data sets through SQL queries.
 It integrates the core Spark API with embedded SQL queries with defined schemas.
 It also offers [Hive](http://hive.apache.org) integration so you can query existing Hive tables, even create and delete them.
 Finally, it has JSON support, where records written in JSON can be parsed automatically with the schema inferred and RDDs can be written as JSON.

-We will build the examples and exercises using [Activator](http://typesafe.com/activator), an environment for browsing and using code template, with a built-in build tool called [SBT](http://www.scala-sbt.org/), the standard build tool for Scala.
-We'll work with our applications both in *local mode*, where we can quickly edit, test, and run our applications using the local file system, then we'll run them in the mini Hadoop cluster in this VM.

 There is also an interactive shell, which is an enhanced version of the Scala REPL (read, eval, print loop shell).
 SparkSQL adds a SQL-only REPL shell.
 For completeness, you can also use a custom Python shell that exposes Spark's Python API.
 A Java API is also supported and R support is under development.